arg0s/arg0s.in/_posts/2014-05-14-running-efficient-meetings-at-your-startup.md

 * Are we headed in the right direction?

-This is a slightly broader discussion about whether we are on track towards the original objective.
-While we could have considered moving this to a fortnightly or monthly discussion, it's important enough since we're learning a lot very rapidly.
+This is a slightly broader discussion about whether we are on track towards the original goal.
+While we could have considered moving this to a fortnightly or monthly discussion, it's important enough since we're learning a lot rapidly.
 This gives us a weekly checkpoint to consider whether we need to pivot based on our learnings, or whether we are on course.

 ## Wednesday - The Caliper